abinavrameshs/abinavrameshs.github.io/_portfolio/Social Network Analysis.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Social Network Analysis
-  subtitle: Cancellation of Airpower
+  title: Network Analysis of Cancellation of Airpower
+  subtitle: Social Media Analytics,Graphs,Networks
   thumbnail: assets/img/portfolio/social_media_analytics.jpg

 #what displays when the item is clicked:
-title: Social Network Analysis
-subtitle: Cancellation of Airpower
+title: Network Analysis of Cancellation of Airpower
+subtitle: Social Media Analytics,Graphs,Networks
 image: assets/img/portfolio/social_media_analytics.jpg #main image, can be a link or a file in assets/img/portfolio
-alt: Cancellation of Airpower
+alt: Network Analysis of Cancellation of Airpower

 ---

-## Problem Statement
+## Objective

-How did Apple handle a negative event and crisis (Here the cancellation of Airpower on 29th March, 2019), and also try to analyse the sentiments with respect to locations.
+The objective of the project is to analyse the event of the cancellation of Airpower on 29th March, 2019 to understand the influence of networks on the sentiments of people.(Background : Apple cancelled the release of [Airpower](https://en.wikipedia.org/wiki/AirPower_(charging_mat)#:~:text=Formerly%20scheduled%20to%20be%20released,it%20had%20cancelled%20the%20release.), a wireless charging mat on 29th March 2019 after much anticipation)

 ## Methodology

+The following analyses were performed in this project :

-1. Data Cleaning
+<u>1</u>.
+Data Cleaning

-2. WordCloud of Prominent words before and After Cancellation
+<u>2</u>.
+WordCloud of Prominent words before and After Cancellation

-3. Emoji Analysis before and after cancellation
+<u>3</u>.
+Emoji Analysis before and after cancellation

-4. Who are the top influencers?
+<u>4</u>.
+Who are the top influencers?

-5. Are the top influencers more positive or negative in general?
+<u>5</u>.
+Are the top influencers more positive or negative in general?

-6. Where are the top influencers located?
+<u>6</u>.
+Where are the top influencers located?
 (DOES INFLUENCERS HAVE IMPACT ON A PARTICULAR LOCATION?)

-7. Were the top influencers spreading Positive or negative sentiments in each location?
+<u>7</u>.
+Were the top influencers spreading Positive or negative sentiments in each location?

-8. Who have the tendency to connect diverse people together?
+<u>8</u>.
+Who have the tendency to connect diverse people together?
 Where are they located?
 (Highest Betweenness centrality)

-8. IS IT A LOCAL IMPACT OR GLOBAL IMPACT? —are influencers of the same location influencing the sentiments on social media?
+<u>9</u>.
+IS IT A LOCAL IMPACT OR GLOBAL IMPACT? —are influencers of the same location influencing the sentiments on social media?

-9. Recommendations
+<u>10</u>.
+Recommendations

 Please refer to the github link to know more about the project